Skip to main contentSkip to docs navigation

-Bundle Chassis CSS and JavaScript with Parcel — zero-config Sass detection and the import order that keeps tokens loading first.
+Bundle Chassis CSS and JavaScript with Parcel — zero-config Sass detection and token resolution.

 Setup